aj132608/FishFinder/README.md

 The frontend is built with React JS.
 It's a simple webpage with two dropdowns that allow the user to select the Season and Weather conditions.
 Upon pressing the submit button, a table of fish that can be caught in the selected conditions will be shown.
+This portion of the app is hosted on Github Pages and linked above.

 ### Backend